mlatzko/SlimMicroService/README.md

 composer require mlatzko/SlimMicroService
 ```
 ## Special Thanks
-The Jan and Andreas from http://aero-code.com/.
+To Jan and Andreas from http://aero-code.com/.
 See also their repositories: https://github.com/PiMastah, https://github.com/amandiel